samjschapiro/samjschapiro.github.io/_pages/about.md

 ---

 I am a third-year undergraduate at the [Department of Computer Science](https://www.cs.illinois.edu), [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am fortunate to work with [Prof. Han Zhao](https://hanzhaoml.github.io/) and [Prof. Arindam Banerjee](https://arindam.cs.illinois.edu/) on advancing the theoretical foundations of machine learning.
 My current focus is on:
-- **Transfer Learning:** Generalization theory and algorithms for the non i.i.d. setting.
+- **Transfer Learning:** Theory and algorithms for modern generalization settings.
-- **Deep Learning Theory:** Understanding the dynamics of neural network optimization techniques and their impact on generalization performance.
+- **Deep Learning Theory:** Studying the interplay between optimization algorithms and generalization for neural networks.

 ## Publications